google/model-viewer/README.md

 npm run test
 ```

-Note that you should be able to run the `packages/model-viewer` tests with that setup, but running fidelity tests requires GUI support which is only available in WSL on Windows 11.
+Note that you should be able to run the `packages/model-viewer` and `packages/model-viewer-effects` tests with that setup, but running fidelity tests requires GUI support which is only available in WSL on Windows 11.

 <details>
  <summary>Additional WSL Troubleshooting – provided for reference only</summary>